 origin/main, you can run:

 $ git rebase --interactive --exec "meson test -C build/" origin/main

 "meson test" with whatever other test you want to run.

 Patches are submitted to the Mesa project via a GitLab Merge Request.

 Add labels to your MR to help reviewers find it.
 For example:

 Mesa changes affecting all drivers: mesa

-Hardware vendor specific code: amd, intel, nvidia, …
+Hardware vendor specific code: AMD common, intel, …

 Other tag examples: gallium, util

-Tick the following when creating the MR. It allows developers to rebase your work on top of master.
+Tick the following when creating the MR. It allows developers to rebase your work on top of main.